ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

     the attachments are restored to their state when the revision was created.
   * __Counters__
     When a document is reverted to a revision that owns counters,
-    the counters are restored to functionality along with their values.
+    the counters are restored to functionality along with their values from that revision.

 {INFO/}